randrews/dovetail/src/README.md

   - Phone number should be implemented as a micro type
   - using a Html Convention present the phone number as a series of three boxes
 - You MUST support: IE8 and later, FireFox (latest), and Chrome (latest)
-- When you tell us you're finished, we pull your fork.
-We will run rake.
-Your code should successfully compile and all tests should pass.
+- When you send us your code:
+  - We will run this command: `rake`
+  - We expect the last few lines of the output to look something like this:

+    ```
+    Tests run: XX, Errors: 0, Failures: 0, Inconclusive: 0, Time: 0.6510372 seconds
+      Not run: 0, Invalid: 0, Ignored: 0, Skipped: 0
+    ```

 # Optionals: